 Client: Hendriksen Groep B.V., a mid-market industrial services group based in Arnhem.
 Revenue: €86M.
 Two operating divisions: Maintenance Services (€54M revenue, 11% EBITDA margin) and Technical Staffing (€32M revenue, 6% EBITDA margin).
 Goodwill on balance sheet: €7.8M (€5.2M allocated to Maintenance Services, €2.6M allocated to Technical Staffing, from a 2021 acquisition).
 Performance materiality: €430K.

-Hendriksen operates two divisions with separate management, separate customer bases, and separate P&L reporting to the board.
+Hendriksen operates two divisions with separate management, separate customer bases, separate P&L reporting to the board, and independent pricing authority.
 Technical Staffing places temporary workers.
 Maintenance Services provides contracted industrial maintenance.
 Revenue streams are independent.
-Under IAS 36.68, these are two CGUs.
-You confirm the identification is unchanged from the prior year and consistent with the operating segment disclosure under IFRS 8.
+Under IAS 36.68 , these are two CGUs.
+You confirm the identification is unchanged from the prior year and consistent with the operating segment disclosure under IFRS 8 .

 Management uses a post-tax WACC of 9.2% for Technical Staffing, grossed up to a pre-tax rate of 11.8%.
 You decompose the WACC.
 Risk-free rate: 2.6% (10-year Dutch government bond at reporting date).
 Equity risk premium: 5.5% (Damodaran 2024 data for the Netherlands).
 Beta: 0.95, derived from a peer group of four listed European staffing companies.
 Cost of debt: 4.8% (the client’s actual borrowing rate on its revolving credit facility).
 Debt-to-equity ratio: 35/65.